 The groin muscles are delicate and sensitive.
+But you can strengthen these muscles with groin exercises.
 They run from the inner thighs and run up to the pelvic bone.
 The coordinated movement of these muscles helps in activities like walking, jumping, and side to side movements.
 Vigorous workout or an injury to the groin muscles causes pain and stiffness.
 Yoga stretching and light exercises can help reduce pain and improve flexibility.
 This article lists 15 best groin exercises and stretches to strengthen the groin muscles, reduce pain, and improve range of motion.
 Scroll down!

 Before You Start… Remember

-- The inner thigh and groin areas are supported by muscles like the adductors, pectineus, iliopsoas, sartorius, etc. This is a sensitive area, so before you begin, it is important to consult your physiotherapist to discuss the suitability of the exercise for you.
+- The inner thigh and groin areas are supported by muscles like the adductors, pectineus, iliopsoas, sartorius, etc. This is a sensitive area, so before you begin, it is important to consult your physiotherapist to discuss the suitability of the inner thigh exercises for you.

 - Avoid doing any exercise if it causes pain or aggravates an injury.
 Seniors with improper balance and reduced fitness levels should always perform these exercises under an expert’s supervision to avoid muscle strain in the groin and thighs.